Janusz Pawłowski

 After his retirement from competition judo, he had been working as a national coach in Poland, Kuwait, Italy, and Slovenia.
-Currently, he is working as the head judo coach at a private judo club in Turin, Italy.
+Currently, worked as the head judo coach at a private judo club in Turin, Italy.
+Now he is currently working as Judo Canada's assistant head coach.

 On 29 June 2013 he became part of the Polish Sport Hall of Fame and received his own bronze star on the street of Olympic training center in Cetniewo, Poland.